influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withEnforcedTargetLimit(enforcedTargetLimit)
 ```

-EnforcedTargetLimit defines a global limit on the number of scraped targets.
+"EnforcedTargetLimit defines a global limit on the number of scraped targets.
 This overrides any TargetLimit set per ServiceMonitor or/and PodMonitor.
 It is meant to be used by admins to enforce the TargetLimit to keep overall number of targets under the desired limit.
-Note that if TargetLimit is higher that value will be taken instead.
+Note that if TargetLimit is higher that value will be taken instead."

 ### fn spec.withEvaluationInterval